obrie/turntabler/README.md

 ```

 Notice that in this example the syntax is essentially the same except that we're
-one level out and need to interact directly with the Turntabler::Client instance
+one level out and need to interact directly with the `Turntabler::Client`
-itself.
+instance itself.

+## Usage

 ### Web Server Usage